Mature Snowy Mespilus Tree or Juneberry Tree, Amelanchier Lamarckii Options

 Planting Snowy Mespilus Tree or Juneberry Tree Amelanchier Lamarckii

 For best results set your expectations as low as possible.
 Failing that, plant in moist, well-drained and lime-free (chalk) soil that receives full sun although they will be fine in partial shade.
+These are listed as preferring acid soil so plant using ericaceous compost.
 Hardy down to minus 20 degrees centigrade.
 If it was any more frost resistant, you could take it into space.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.